telepresenceio/telepresence/install/migrate-from-legacy.md

 Some of the commands and flags from legacy Telepresence either didn't apply to Telepresence or aren't yet supported in Telepresence.
-For some known popular commands, such as --method, Telepresence will include output letting you know that the flag has went away.
+For some known popular commands, such as --method, Telepresence will include output letting you know that the flag has gone away.
 For flags that Telepresence can't translate yet, it will let you know that that flag is "unsupported".

 If Telepresence is missing any flags or functionality that is integral to your usage, please let us know